hypercube-software/flux-pattern-with-rxjs/README.md

 ### Protect the shared state

-It would be very dangerous to give a direct reference to the share state to the consumer.
+It would be very dangerous to give a direct reference to the shared state to the consumer.
 Remember we want to keep unidirectional data flow.
 Here some solutions to this problem:

 - We can clone before delivering the value
 - We can use a library that promote immutable data structures like [immutable.js](https://immutable-js.github.io/immutable-js/)

 To keep it simple, we opted to clone the value, even it is slow.

-## A little of OOP for better encapsulation
+## A little bit of OOP for better encapsulation

 The ES6 class `GlobalStore` provides the basics of a shared state with an event bus powered by RxJS.